Countdown (Polystyle Publications)

-Countdown was a British comic published weekly by Polystyle Publications - ultimately, under several different titles - from early 1971 to late summer 1973.
-The pages in each issue were numbered in reverse order, with page 1 at the end - a gimmick which was derived from the comic's title in order to create a countdown to the number one every week.
+Countdown was a British comic published weekly by Polystyle Publications – ultimately, under several different titles – from early 1971 to late summer 1973.
+The pages in each issue were numbered in reverse order, with page 1 at the end – a gimmick which was derived from the comic's title to create a countdown to the number one every week.

 Countdown initially featured many comic strips based on Gerry Anderson's Supermarionation TV shows which had been popular throughout the 1960s.
 (Much of this material was reprinted from an earlier publication called TV Century 21.)
-The principle exceptions to this were the strips based on Doctor Who, which had previously been published in Polystyle's long-established title TV Comic, the Anderson's new live-action series UFO, and (from issue 35) the Roger Moore/Tony Curtis vehicle The Persuaders!.
+The principle exceptions to this were the strips based on Doctor Who, which had previously been published in Polystyle's long-established title TV Comic, the Anderson's new live-action series UFO, and (from issue 35) the Roger Moore/Tony Curtis vehicle The Persuaders!

 It was a high-quality (but expensive) publication, featuring full-colour art on the cover and on many of the inside pages, and was printed on coated paper.
 After 58 weeks, the publisher cut costs by relaunching the comic under the title TV Action, in a much cheaper format.
 The relaunch saw a gradual shift in emphasis away from Gerry Anderson content, with an increased focus on comic strip stories based on popular crime and adventure TV series of the era such as Hawaii Five-O, The Protectors and Alias Smith and Jones.

-A notable feature of Countdown was the inclusion of nonfiction articles about current space exploration which often included a level of technical detail more typical of technical trade journals aimed at adult professionals.
+A notable feature of Countdown was the inclusion of non-fiction articles about current space exploration which often included a level of technical detail more typical of technical trade journals aimed at adult professionals.

 Publication history

 Background and development

 From 1965 to 1969, the weekly British children's comic TV Century 21 (later known as TV21), published comic book versions of the many Supermarionation TV shows created by the Century 21 Productions company of Gerry and Sylvia Anderson.
-By mid-1969, however, TV21 was no longer paying for the license or printing any Anderson content.
+By mid-1969, however, TV21 was no longer paying for the licence or printing any Anderson content.
 (TV Century 21 had originally been published by City Magazines, in partnership with Anderson's Century 21 Publishing; its final year of publication was with IPC Magazines.)

 In conceiving of the new comic, and with Anderson's UFO set to debut on television in autumn of 1970, an opportunity arose to create a new, Anderson-based publication.
 In addition, Countdown editor Dennis Hooper and art editor Roger Perry had for several years enjoyed a close professional association with Gerry Anderson and his wife Sylvia, and therefore had intimate knowledge of the Supermarionation shows.
-Hooper and Perry had been employees of Century 21 Publishing between 1964 and 1968, with Hooper art editor of TV21's various spinoff magazines, including Lady Penelope and Candy, while Perry oversaw the books and the Christmas annuals.
+Hooper and Perry had been employees of Century 21 Publishing between 1964 and 1968, with Hooper art editor of TV21's various spin-off magazines, including Lady Penelope and Candy, while Perry oversaw the books and the Christmas annuals.
 During this period, it had been natural for them to make regular visits to the parent company, Century 21 Productions (whose film studios were to the west of Greater London, near Windsor).